ry4npw/dragonrealms-dobby/README.md

 Dobby is a house elf (creatures that are sworn to serve their master wizards).
 This proxy is supposed to do a similar function, help you.

+## Why Java?

+I decided to write dobby in Java for two reasons:

+1. Java has pretty good cross-platform support; dobby should (one day) run on Windows, Mac OS, and Linux.
+2. My personal preference, and hey, this is for me.

+## How it works

+This section is in progress.

 ## How do I run it?

 Getting started requires you to modify your /etc/hosts file to redirect DragonRealms traffic through your proxy.
 These steps should get simpler as development continues.
-One day all you may have to do is double-click dobby.jar and start your DR client!
+One day all you may have to do is double-click dobby.jar and then open your client!

 1. Add the following to your /etc/hosts file: